ryanmuller/review-list/README.md

 ## Known issues (pull requests welcome!)

-  * Google Photos won't display after a short time (a limitation of Google Photos API)
+  * Google Photos won't display after a short time (a limitation of Google Photos API).
+View the report via the web app as a workaround.
   * Improve display of Tweets (embed images and videos, copy entire threads)
   * Kindle highlights must be in the inbox